Chalarangelo/30-seconds-of-code/README.md

 Returns a new array with `n` elements removed from the right.

-Use `Array.slice()` to slice the remove the specified number of elements from the right.
+Use `Array.prototype.slice()` to slice the remove the specified number of elements from the right.

 ```js
 const dropRight = (arr, n = 1) => arr.slice(0, -n);